Fast Computation of Genome-Metagenome Interaction Effects: Introduction

+{In this work, we propose a method for detecting interactions between genomic and metagenomic data.
+The method comprises four steps.
+Given a dataset: \begin{enumerate}[(1)] \item Identify a group structure within the variables using a hierarchical clustering; \item Create compressed features, or \emph{supervariables}, according to this group structure; \item Select a subset of supervariables using a Lasso procedure with a penalty factor weighted by the length of the gap between two successive levels of a hierarchical clustering; \item Combine the two compressed datasets in a linear model with interactions in order to perform multiple hypothesis testing. \end{enumerate} This scheme allows interactions to be detected efficiently in a high-dimensional setting with a reduced computational cost.}

 The paper is organized as follows.
-Section~\ref{sec:model} introduces the setting related to linear models of interactions and proposes a framework to learn with complementary datasets.
-Section~\ref{sec:implementation} describes our method which combines compressions of data based on hierarchical structures, Lasso selection procedure and model testing for recovering relevant interactions.
-Finally, our approach is illustrated with numerical simulations in Section~\ref{sec:XP_simu}.
+Section~\ref{sec:model} looks at the role of linear models of interactions and proposes a framework for learning using complementary datasets.
+Section~\ref{sec:implementation} describes our method, which seeks to uncover relevant interactions using, first, compressions of data based on hierarchical structures, second, a Lasso selection procedure and, third, model testing.
+Finally, Section~\ref{sec:XP_simu} provides an illustration of our approach using numerical simulations, and Section~\ref{sec:XP_INRA} describes an application for examining interactions between the {genomic markers} of the species \textit{Medicago truncatula} and {metagenomic markers} of its rhizosphere microbial community.